by Irine | Feb 11, 2025 | Confidence, Entrepreneurship, Success

 Knowing how to communicate using verbal and non-verbal cues enables you to create an impression, and develop rapport and a connection with the other party.
 Communication can manage your state and shape the negotiations.
 Use communication to confidently direct the negotiation to where you would like it to go.
 Mastering communication will enable you to negotiate with confidence.

-by Sharon | Sep 20, 2023 | CONFIDENCE
+by Sharon | Sep 20, 2023 | Confidence

 HOW TO NEGOTIATE WITH CONFIDENCE PART 2: